vanHeemstraSystems/percona/300/200/400/100/README.md

 **Important**
 The Private Network of your cluster can not be detached, and the cluster can not be moved to another Private Network after creation.

+6. Click **Configure pool**.

-6. Click **Next**.
+7. Click **Next**.
 The second page of the Kapsule cluster creation wizard displays.

-7. This page concerns the settings for your cluster’s pool.
+8. This page concerns the settings for your cluster’s pool.
 Enter the following information:

 - The **Availability Zone** in which all your pool’s nodes will be created.
 - The **node type** you require.